Last updated: 8 June 2026

 To measure the effectiveness of our advertising campaigns, we use two approaches:

 Participants are never tracked.
-People who join events via QR code or join link never see a consent banner and never have any advertising scripts loaded — even if they navigate to other pages on our site during the same session.
+People who join events via QR code or join link never see a consent banner, and no advertising pixels (Meta Pixel, Reddit Pixel) are ever loaded for them — even if they navigate to other pages on our site during the same session.
+Our cookieless analytics (Vercel Analytics and Umami) and Google Tag may load in a privacy-restricted mode, but they set no advertising cookies and collect no personal data.
 Participant data is never shared with advertising platforms.

 Under the General Data Protection Regulation (GDPR), we rely on the following legal bases: